dtcc-platform/dtcc-data/README.md

 # DTCC Data

-DTCC Data provides the database and data API for DTCC Platform.
+DTCC Data provides an initial datalake scraped of SLU's LM snapshot repository and an accompanying API for DTCC Platform.

 This project is part of the
 [Digital Twin Platform (DTCC Platform)](https://github.com/dtcc-platform/)